- CrashPlan PRO

 - CrashPlan PROe

-CrashPlan supports backing up network attached storage (NAS) on Mac, Linux, and Solaris.
+CrashPlan supports backing up network attached storage (NAS) on mac OS and Linux.
 Storage must be mounted in order for CrashPlan to access it.
 This article provides resources for mounting NAS on the supported operating systems.

 CrashPlan doesn't support backing up mapped drives on Windows.
 This is due to an OS-level restriction built into Windows.
 If you would like to back up a mapped drive on Windows, there is an unsupported method for doing so.